meeshkah/wp_default/README.md

 Default Wordpress installation
 ------------------------------

-Clean Wordpress repository with essential plugins and stripped Bones theme
+Clean Wordpress repository with essential plugins and stripped Bones theme, running on NGINX (+ APC & Varnish in production), ease of deploy with Capistrano.

 This is based on the examples given in these articles:
 * http://theme.fm/2011/08/tutorial-deploying-wordpress-with-capistrano-2082/